pbmuller/ID-UR-Face/README.md

 	had to abandon the idea to focus on other goals we thought were more important.
 	(Not sure if you wanted this but we spent time on writing it for the project so thought might as well include it)

+Developent of the app was a lot of troubleshooting combined with reading about deep learning and facial recognition methods.
+Also problems with the libraries really slowed down the rate at which we could complete goals that we wanted for this project.